spockwangs/spockwangs.github.com/_posts/2012-02-03-computer-quotes.md

 goals...
 Human programmers aren't Turing machines - and the less their programming systems require Turing machine techniques, the better.
 -- Alan Kay

+When people react instantly, they’re not thinking, they’re doing a table look up.
+-- Alan Kay

+The basicprinciple of recursive design is making the parts as powerful as the whole.
+-- Bob Barton

+Science is not there to tell us about theUniverse, but to tell us how to talk about the Universe.
+-- Niels Bohr